Blue Lagoon (geothermal spa): 2023–25 earthquake swarm and volcanic eruptions

 On 23 October 2023, the Department of Civil Protection and Emergency Management announced a level of uncertainty due to a seismic swarm in the area.
 The resort faced some criticism for continuing to accept customers with some likening the situation to events leading up to the 2019 Whakaari/White Island eruption.
 Guests were reportedly not informed about the unfolding events in the area and the risk of using the lagoon.
 On 4 November 2023, Helga Árnadóttir, CEO of sales at the Blue Lagoon said that closing the resort was not in the picture. Árnadóttir criticized Þorvaldur Þórðarson, professor of geology at the University of Iceland, for predicting an eruption in the area, saying that there were no harmonic tremors reported.
 On 7 November, the tour company Reykjavik Excursions cancelled all trips to the lagoon for three days due to concern about their staff and customers' well-being.
 The resort remained open until 9 November 2023, when about 40 guests at the Silica hotel were reported fleeing in panic due to a seismic swarm in the area and the resort announced a temporary one week closure.

 The management of the Blue Lagoon announced the site's closure to visitors from 9–16 November as a precaution following the earthquakes.
 The closure period was later extended to 30 November 2023, and then further to 7 December.

 Though briefly reopened, the Blue Lagoon was again closed until 6 January due to a volcanic eruption at Sundhnúkur, all facilities were reopened by 10 January.
 Another eruption caused a further closure on 14 January, reopening again by 20 January.
 A third eruption on 8 February forced the resort to close again but reopened once more on 16 February.
 A fourth eruption on 16 March caused the lagoon to, once again, close.
 It reopened on 7 April 2024.
-After another eruption, the lava reached the Blue Lagoon on 22 November 2024, destroying the car park.
+After another eruption, the lava reached the Blue Lagoon on 22 November 2024, destroying the car park, but leaving the lagoon itself intact due to protective barriers built around the facilities.
+It was able to re-open on 9 December while a new parking lot was being constructed.
+The lagoon also briefly closed due to volcanic activity in April and July 2025.